Skip to main contentAccessibility Statement

 3.1 The North Northamptonshire Joint Core Strategy (JCS) was adopted in July 2016 and will cover the period 2011 to 2031.
 It was prepared by the North Northamptonshire Joint Planning Unit and adopted by the North Northamptonshire Joint Planning Committee.
 The JCS is the strategic Part 1 Local Plan for the area, providing strategic allocations and the strategic direction for development across the North Northamptonshire area.

-3.2 The Joint Core Strategy will be reviewed/updated through the preparation of what will be called the North Northamptonshire Strategic Plan.
-The Strategic Plan will focus on strategic matters which will, as a minimum, meet the requirement set out in the National Planning Policy Framework, to have a plan that addresses the strategic priorities for the area.
-It is proposed that the statutory plan period should be 2021 to 2041, with the vision extended to 2050 to align with the Arc Spatial Framework.
+3.2 The Joint Core Strategy will be reviewed / updated through the preparation of what will be called the North Northamptonshire Local Plan.
+The Plan will address strategic matters which will, as a minimum, meet the requirement set out in the National Planning Policy Framework, to have a plan that addresses the strategic priorities for the area and some non-strategic matters that are set out in Part 2 Local Plans.
+This will allow for harmonisation and rationalisation of policy approaches and the opportunity to address any policy gaps that may exist.
+It is proposed that the statutory plan period should be 2021-2041, with a longer-term vision for achieving sustainable growth set out beyond this period.

-3.2 The East Northamptonshire District Wide Local Plan Part 2, like the Part 2 Local Plans for Corby and for Kettering Borough, is a legacy document in its final stages of preparation, planned for adoption by North Northamptonshire Council.
-All the Part 2 Local Plans will be intrinsically linked with the North Northamptonshire Joint Core Strategy, to read as one Local Plan.
+3.2 The East Northamptonshire Local Plan Part 2 is a legacy document in its final stages of preparation, planned for adoption by North Northamptonshire Council.
+All the Part 2 Local Plans are intrinsically linked with the North Northamptonshire Joint Core Strategy, to read as one Local Plan.

 3.3 The Part 2 Local Plan for East Northamptonshire was Submitted to the Secretary of State in March 2021.
-The Examination hearing sessions are expected to be held in February 2022.
+The Examination hearing sessions were held in April to May 2022 and following receipt of the Inspector’s report the plan is expected to be adopted in December 2023.

 Other Development Plan documents